Three Sisters Gardening

 Only the Farmers’ Alamanac could say it like this…

-Each of the sisters contributes something to the planting.
+Each sister contributes something to the planting.
 Together, the sisters provide a balanced diet from a single planting.

-• The beans, the giving sister, pull nitrogen from the air and bring it to the soil for the benefit of all three.
+- The beans, the giving sister, pull nitrogen from the air and bring it to the soil to benefit all three.

-Together, the three sisters provide both sustainable soil fertility as well as a healthy diet.
+Together, the three sisters provide both sustainable soil fertility and a healthy diet.
 Perfection!

 Heirloom Varieties of Corn, Beans and Squash:

-When possible, I love use heirloom seeds with historic provenance in my Three Sisters Garden.
+I love to use heirloom seeds with historic provenance in my Three Sisters Garden when possible.
 Here are a few resources and ideas I’ve found along the way.

 Corn: Flint Corn

-Otto File Flint Corn from the Hudson Valley Seed Co. produces delicious, gold to orange cobs.
-It’s also known as Eight Row Flint Corn, originated in New England and were cultivated by northeastern Native American tribes for hundreds of years.
+Otto File Flint Corn from the Hudson Valley Seed Co. produces delicious gold to orange cobs.
+It’s also known as Eight Row Flint Corn originated in New England and was cultivated by northeastern Native American tribes for hundreds of years.

 Beans: Runner Beans

 Runner beans were among the first crops identified by Samuel de Champlain during his voyage along the Cape Cod coast in 1605.
-They were also crops early colonists sought Native peoples cultivation advice.
+They were also crops that early colonists sought advice from Native people.

-The University of Wisconsin says in addition to runner beans, three varieties of beans were planted: Cherokee Trail of Tears, Hidatsa Shield, and True Red Cranberry.
+The University of Wisconsin says three varieties of beans were planted in addition to runner beans: Cherokee Trail of Tears, Hidatsa Shield, and True Red Cranberry.

 Squash: Pumpkin

 The third sister in a Three Sisters Garden is typically squash.
-Pumpkins, a type of winter squash, is native to North America.
+Pumpkins are a type of winter squash native to North America.

 “Pumpkins were one of the first crops identified by European traders in the 17th century, and by 1630 were a favored crop of the first Plymouth Colony settlers.
 So loved was the pumpkin by the first English settlers that, in 1636, a law was passed in Cambridge to levy hefty fines on the owners of any chicken, hen, or turkey that damaged a pumpkin plant in the town.”